trxrse12/energy-usage/NOTES.md

     f.
 Added a cucumber scenario on input validations
     g.
 Testing the energy reading upload success scenario

+6 To ensure FUTURE SCALABILITY, split the route processor into three components:
+    a. the route handler, having a single role of returning the response of the reading insertion result to the user;
+    b. the engine, having a single role to actually insert the reading;
+    c. the validator, having the single role of checking that the posted structure is a valid electricity reading;

+7. Once the new scalable architecture is in place (see point 6.), add unit tests to test the validator, the engine and the rute handler.
+Also add unit tests for the middleware.

 Obs.
 Here are some practical observations:
     1. it is a good idea to open two terminals in your IDE and to keep the server dev terminal on on the left and the tests dev terminal on the right ==> that will help in dev speed, as you can indep  modify the app or the BDD test code;